 “Noticing that the fever was as ferocious as Ethan’s, I pestered my husband to drive us to the hospital to get Ayden tested too.
 The doctor took samples from Ayden for all the tests required.
 My husband dropped us back home, and returned to work.

 I put both my feverish little boys down for a nap, and started to prepare dinner for the family.
 A while later, I went to check on Ayden and realised that his body was extremely hot.
 I took his temperature and the thermometer readings showed 39.6 degrees!

 Terrified, I quickly grabbed a wet towel to sponge him.
 As I was frantically sponging him down, he asked for milk.
 Before I could give him my breast or managed to do anything, he slipped into a fit.

 It was the scariest sight I had ever seen!
 My poor baby’s entire body was curled up and shaking so hard, with his eyes rolling back into his head.
-Only the white part of his eyes were visible.
+Only the white part of his eyes was visible.

 I went into total panic mode.
 I knew something was very wrong, and then somehow, even though I really knew nothing about febrile seizures, I realised that’s what it was.
 I laid him on his side, firmly pressing him, praying that he would stop jerking.
 He did not.
 I started yelling loudly so he would perhaps snap out of it.